ststimac/stephaniestimac-blog/posts/2024/08/change.md

 But it's hard not to when everything is changing and new things are happening.

 It's strange to feel your love of place evolve and change as you witness the physicality of it also change.
 Not necessarily the nature, which is surely changing in a way not noticeable to the eye, but the hustle and bustle of people and human settlement.
-My love for Seattle remains rooted in it's beauty & nearness to the water.
+My love for Seattle remains rooted in its beauty & nearness to the water.

 The air smells salty when I visit now, something I haven't noticed for well over a decade.
 I'm no longer acclimated, and yet Seattle still holds a tiny piece of my soul.
 A piece which is greatly calmed when I sit on the rocks of the shoreline in West Seattle.